 10. Use a couple of large framed prints

-This idea works really well for word prints.
+This idea works really well for word and typography prints.

 11. Create an entire gallery wall above the bedhead

 Dig out some prints buried in your phone or laptop or DIY some simple art and create a gorgeous gallery wall like this.

 Btw, if you’re looking for affordable artwork but not into DIYing, Society 6 has a huge collection of art prints at some really great price points.